Creamy Vegan Jamaican Jerk Pasta

 - 1 tablespoon minced garlic

-- *Optional*: garnish pasta with fresh herbs like dill, chives, or thyme
+- Fresh chopped herbs like dill, chives, or thyme- for garnishing, optional

 Instructions

-- Using a large stock pot or dutch oven, cook pasta according to package directions, al dente.
-Once done, drain pasta and set aside.
-All water should be removed from pot, then return pot back to stove.
+- Bring a large pot of water to a rolling boil.
+Then generously salt the water and cook the pasta according to package directions, al dente.
+Once done, drain the pasta and set aside.
+Then return the pot to the stovetop.

 Notes